 Intended use should be the first thing that you consider when selecting a saddle.
 Would a high end racing saddle work on your beach cruiser?
 Sure, but why pay top dollar for a lightweight saddle when you will be putting it on a 45 lb bike that you only ride less than a mile to the coffee shop now and then.
-So you must consider what is important to you, and this will likely be based on what type of riding you plan to do and what your goals are.
+You should consider what is important to you, and that will likely be based on what type of riding you plan to do and what your goals are.

 Many people new to cycling make the assumption that a saddle with more padding will be more comfortable than one with minimal padding.
 This is simply not the case.
 Padding does impact the comfort of a saddle, but proper placement is far more critical than the amount or thickness.
 All saddles have some degree of give or flex when the weight of the rider is applied.
-The flex is achieved through compression of padding, or via flex in the shell.
+The flex is achieved through compression of padding or by flex in the shell.
 Most padding in saddles is comprised of some combination of closed and open cell foam.
 With use, padding will break down in the areas of the saddle that see the greatest application of weight.
-The shells of most modern saddles are made of either plastic or carbon fiber and are far more resistant to fatigue than padding.
-We have found saddles with minimal padding and a properly designed shell remain more consistent in shape, flex and comfort over time.
+The shells of most modern saddles are made of nylon, plastic, carbon fiber, or some composite thereof and are far more resistant to fatigue than padding.
+We have found saddles with minimal padding and a properly designed shell remain more consistent in shape, flex, and comfort over time.
 A saddle with very heavy padding will break down with extended use, often becoming uncomfortable as a result.

-You must also consider potential compatibility issues.
-Many saddles are available with carbon fiber rails; due to the oval shape of the rails these saddles are not compatible with most seat posts that employ single bolt side clamp mechanisms.
+You should also consider potential compatibility issues.
+Many saddles are available with carbon fiber rails, but keep in mind that the oval shape of the rails can prevent these saddles from being compatible with most seat posts that employ single bolt side clamp mechanisms.
 One other potential compatibility consideration is saddle profile.
 Some saddles have a very low profile, meaning the distance from the rail to the bottom of the shell is quite minimal, in some cases, 2cm or less.
 A low profile saddle may interfere with angle adjustment depending on the type of seat post you have.
-Some seat posts have more material protruding above the clamp mechanism than others that can come into contact with the bottom of the saddle.
+Some seatposts have more material protruding above the clamp mechanism than others that can come into contact with the bottom of the saddle.
 The greater the degree of negative fore to aft adjustment, the more likely you will run into problems.

 Where and What to Buy